chaos-mesh/website/docs/chaosctl-tool.md

 ### Printing debugging information

 To print debugging information, use the `chaosctl debug` command.
 To check the help information and examples of this feature, use the `chaosctl debug -h` command.
-When you are debugging, you need to make sure chaosctl is connected to the corresponding `chaos-daemon`.
-If you disable TLS (enabled by default) when deploying Chaos Mesh, add the `-i` option to tell chaosctl that TLS is not used.
+When you are debugging, you need to make sure Chaosctl is connected to the corresponding `chaos-daemon`.
+If you disable TLS (enabled by default) when deploying Chaos Mesh, add the `-i` option to tell Chaosctl that TLS is not used.
 An example command is as follows:

 ```bash
 ./chaosctl debug -i networkchaos web-show-network-delay
 ```

-Currently, chaosctl only supports the debugging of IOChaos, NetworkChaos, and StressChaos.
+Currently, Chaosctl only supports the debugging of IOChaos, NetworkChaos, and StressChaos.

 ### Generate TLS certificates for Chaosd